-There was a significant recorded increase in energy consumption particularly for electricity, diesel and gasoline consumption in 2023 compared to the figures in 2022, as seen in the Table below:
+There was a slight increase in energy consumption recorded for electricity and diesel, in 2024 compared to the figures in 2023.
+However, there was a significant reduction in gasoline consumption, as seen in the Table below:

 Table 6.
-2019 to 2023 Energy Consumption
+2019 to 2024 Energy Consumption